appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/custom-script.md

 :::

-:::tip Reciever Email Address
+:::tip Recipient Email Address

-If you want to send an e-mail to multiple e-mail addresses instead of a single e-mail address.
-In the `CS_EMAIL_TO` parameter, it will be enough to write all the addresses to send an e-mail separated by commas.
-For example; `CS_EMAIL_TO=example@email.com,example2@email.com`
+If you want to send an email to multiple email addresses instead of a single email address.
+In the `$CS_EMAIL_TO` parameter, it will be enough to write all the addresses to send an email separated by commas.
+For example; `$CS_EMAIL_TO=example@email.com,example2@email.com`

 :::